vominhtri231/Notes/Security/Terms.md

 # Terms

 * authentication: identify who are you?
-* authorization: identify what are you allowed to do?
+* authorization: identify what are you allowed to do